kiora22/financial_chatbot/IMPLEMENTATION_STATUS.md

    - Secure API with rate limiting and tokens

 3. **Performance**
-   - Optimize database queries
+   - Optimize chunking and embedding process
    - Add caching for frequent operations
-   - Monitor and tune API performance
+   - Parallel processing for document ingestion

 ## Conclusion

-Phase 1 has established a solid foundation for the Financial Assistant prototype by implementing the core infrastructure, API endpoints, and UI components.
-The system is now ready for Phase 2, which will focus on implementing the RAG system, connecting to the OpenAI API, and building out the budget modification logic with actual database operations.
+Phase 2 has successfully implemented the RAG system, enabling the Financial Assistant to retrieve relevant information from uploaded documents.
+The system can now process various document types, store them in a vector database, and retrieve context-relevant information for user queries.
+The next phase will focus on integrating this RAG capability with OpenAI's LLM to provide intelligent, context-aware responses.